hoangduytran/blender-manual/manual/modeling/geometry_nodes/geometry/operations/convex_hull.rst

 ======

 Geometry
-   Standard geometry inputs.
+   Standard geometry input.

 Properties
 ==========

-This node has not properties.
+This node has no properties.

 Outputs